How boomers living the high life are at risk in retirement

 Mr. Rosentreter told them they haven’t saved enough to sustain that lifestyle and said suggested they look at options like cutting their spending.
 “I never say this kind of thing in first meetings because that’s not the way to win a client.
 And, not surprisingly, I haven’t heard from them.”

 To be clear, Mr. Rosentreter is not talking about everyday Canadians.
 He also wants his clients to know he’s not talking about them.
-Basically, this is a niche issue.
-High earners who won’t curtail their lavish spending so they can sustain their lifestyle in retirement.
+Basically, this is a niche issue: High earners who won’t curtail their lavish spending so they can sustain their lifestyle in retirement.

 There’s a more universal aspect to this situation, though.
 It all stems from the idea that we deserve cars, toys and trips, consequences be damned.
 Mr. Rosentreter sees a life cycle of acquisitiveness that starts when people are in their 30s and too strapped by the cost of kids and mortgages to spend much.

 In their 40s, money starts to free up and they catch up on cars, vacations and home renovations, or they move to a more expensive home.
 In their 50s, their finance resources are often directed to paying the cost of college or university for their children.
-By the time they get to retirement, their options for a maintaining their lifestyle are downsizing to a small condo or a cheaper locale outside Toronto, or working longer.
+By the time they get to retirement, their options for maintaining their lifestyle are downsizing to a small condo or a cheaper locale outside Toronto, or working longer.

 Downsizing to something more modest is a no-go with most people, Mr. Rosentreter finds.
 And the working longer option, while it may sound doable for career-loving boomers, is no sure thing.
 People close to retirement are often at the high end of their pay scale and thus an obvious target for corporate cost-cutting.
 Consulting might be an alternative, but that presents the challenge of earning enough money to make a difference.